Protect data and devices with Microsoft Intune

 Configure settings that help limit risk, like:

-Security Baselines – Deploy security baselines to establish a core security posture on your Windows 10 devices.
-Security baselines are pre-configured groups of Windows settings that are recommended by the relevant product teams.
+Security baselines – Deploy security baselines to establish a core security posture on your Windows devices.
+Security baselines are preconfigured groups of Windows settings that come recommended by the relevant product teams.
 You can use baselines as provided or edit instances of them to meet your security goals for targeted groups of devices.

 Intune-managed apps and Intune's app protection policies can help stop data leaks and keep your organization's data safe.
 These protections can apply to devices that are enrolled with Intune and to devices that aren’t.

-Intune-managed apps (or managed apps for short), are apps that have been integrated with the Intune App SDK or wrapped by the Intune App Wrapping Tool.
+Intune-managed apps (or managed apps for short), are apps that integrate the Intune App SDK or are wrapped by the Intune App Wrapping Tool.
 These apps can be managed using Intune app protection policies.
 To view a list of publicly available managed apps, see Intune protected apps.

 Users can use managed apps to work with both your organization’s data, and their own personal data.
 However, when app protection policies require the use of a managed app, the managed app is the only app that can be used to access your organization’s data.
 App protection rules don’t apply to a user’s personal data.